lestercardoz11/pumpkin/README.md

 ## About The Project

-This repository contains basic pumpkin UI that was created with React, Bootstrap, Node and MySQL.
+This repository contains basic CRUD application that was created with Node, MySQL, Express, React and Bootstrap.

-Dash has 3 working pages,
+Pumpkin has 3 working pages,

 - Sign up / Log in
 - Contributer